“What is Wrong with My Child?”

 The answer to this question is more nuanced and complicated than most parents expect.
 Why?
-Symptoms of ADHD, depression, anxiety, learning disabilities, and other conditions overlap and tangle.
-Here’s how to pick them apart for a accurate diagnosis.
+Symptoms of ADHD, mood disorder, anxiety, learning disabilities, and other conditions overlap and tangle.
+Here’s how to diagnose ADHD in children, accurately and efficiently.

-Is it attention deficit hyperactivity disorder (ADHD)?
+Is it attention deficit hyperactivity disorder (ADHD or ADD)?
 A learning disability?
-Maybe it’s depression or anxiety, a mild form of autism — or chronic fatigue resulting from a sleep disorder.
+Maybe it’s a mood disorder or anxiety, a mild form of autism — or chronic fatigue resulting from a sleep disorder.
 Maybe it’s a combination of things.

-Getting an answer to the question “What’s wrong with my child?” can be harder than many parents expect.
+Getting an answer to the question “What is wrong with my child?” can be harder than many parents expect.
 So can arranging appropriate treatment.
 In fact, experts say, the process of resolving a child’s behavioral and academic problems is relatively straightforward for only about one in five families.

 Fortunately, the ADHD medication prescribed by the pediatrician proved to be highly effective.
 Kristin was better within an hour.